CovertLab/parest/README.md

 ### Validation

-Single sets of output parameters can be validated by calling `bash python validate_single.py`.
+Single sets of output parameters can be validated by calling `python validate_single.py`.
 Gathered sets of parameter values can be validated by `python validate_model.py <output directory>`.
 These files should give consistent results although `validate_single.py` may fall out of date (it exists as a weakly supported convenience).

 ### Simulation